NXT TakeOver: Fatal 4-Way

-NXT TakeOver: Fatal 4-Way was the second NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on September 11, 2014, at NXT's home base, Full Sail University in Winter Park, Florida.
-It was also the promotion's second event to carry the Fatal 4-Way name, the first of which was WWE's eponymous pay-per-view in June 2010.
+NXT TakeOver: Fatal 4-Way was a 2014 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the second NXT TakeOver event and took place on Saturday, September 11, 2014, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+The event aired exclusively on the WWE Network and was also the promotion's second event to carry the Fatal 4-Way name, after WWE's eponymous pay-per-view event in June 2010.
+The event centered on its main event, which was a fatal four-way match, a four-person free-for-all where the first wrestler to score a pinfall or submission wins.

 The event consisted of six matches.
-In the main event, Adrian Neville defeated Sami Zayn, Tyler Breeze, and Tyson Kidd in the eponymous fatal four-way match to retain the NXT Championship.
+In the main event, Adrian Neville defeated Sami Zayn, Tyler Breeze, and Tyson Kidd in the titular fatal four-way match to retain the NXT Championship.
 Also on the show, Charlotte defeated Bayley to retain the NXT Women's Championship, and The Lucha Dragons (Kailsto and Sin Cara) won the NXT Tag Team Championship from The Ascension (Konnor and Viktor).
 Japanese wrestler Hideo Itami also made his NXT debut at the show.

 Production

 Background

+The second NXT TakeOver event was held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.

-In February 2014, WWE held an event titled TakeOver for their NXT brand, which at the time was a developmental territory for the promotion.
-The event aired exclusively on the WWE Network.
-WWE's next NXT event for the WWE Network was titled as NXT TakeOver: Fatal 4-Way.
-With the announcement of this second TakeOver event, the "TakeOver" name was established as the brand used by WWE for all of their NXT live specials held on the WWE Network.
-Fatal 4-Way was scheduled to take place on September 11, 2014, at NXT's home arena, Full Sail University in Winter Park, Florida.
+In May 2014, WWE held a professional wrestling livestreaming event titled TakeOver for its developmental territory, NXT, and it aired exclusively on the WWE Network.
+NXT's next WWE Network livestreaming event was titled as TakeOver: Fatal 4-Way.
+With the announcement of this second TakeOver event, the "TakeOver" name was established as the branding used by WWE for all of NXT's major events held periodically throughout the year.
+Fatal 4-Way was scheduled to take place on Saturday, September 11, 2014, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.

-WWE previously held a pay-per-view (PPV) titled Fatal 4-Way in 2010 for their Raw and SmackDown brands.
-It was a gimmick PPV, with several matches contested as fatal four-way matches.
-This 2010 event was the only WWE PPV to carry the Fatal 4-Way name, after which, the promotion revived the name for this second NXT TakeOver event.
-Like the 2010 event, TakeOver: Fatal 4-Way was also a gimmick show, as the main event was contested as the titular match.
+WWE previously held a pay-per-view (PPV) event titled Fatal 4-Way in June 2010 for its two main roster brands, Raw and SmackDown.
+The event centered on the fatal four-way match, a four-person free-for-all where the first wrestler to score a pinfall or submission wins.
+This 2010 event was WWE's only PPV event to carry the Fatal 4-Way name, after which, the promotion revived the name for this second NXT TakeOver event.
+Like the 2010 event, TakeOver: Fatal 4-Way also centered on the titular match, which was contested as the main event.